 What are Schisandra Berries?

 Schisandra is a plant, or a vine to be more specific, that produces Schisandra Berries when seeded correctly.
 They can certainly be very difficult to grow.
+1

 The plant requires a cooler climate to seed.
 It also needs to go dormant in autumn and have a cold winter to seed correctly.
-They then bloom in spring and become ready for harvest in mid-summer when they take on a deep red color.
+They then bloom in spring and become ready for harvest in mid-summer when they take on a deep red colour.

 Currently, Schisandra Berries are produced mainly in the northern Asian regions, southern Russian regions and some places in North America.